JEFFREY BURROUGHS FOR ASHEVILLE CITY COUNCIL

 ABOUT JEFFREY

-Jeffrey Burroughs is an artist, small business owner, and community builder based in Asheville’s River Arts District.
+Jeffrey Burroughs is an artist, small business owner, and community builder in Asheville’s River Arts District.

-They are the founder of the Jeffrey Burroughs brand, a design studio and boutique that contributes to Asheville’s creative economy.
+They founded the Jeffrey Burroughs brand, a design studio and boutique that supports Asheville’s creative economy.

-Following Hurricane Helene, Jeffrey helped coordinate recovery efforts that brought together artists, volunteers, and businesses across the River Arts District.
+Following Hurricane Helene, Jeffrey helped coordinate recovery efforts across the River Arts District, bringing together artists, volunteers, and businesses.

-Those efforts reinforced their belief that strong communities are built through collaboration, resilience, and practical leadership.
+Those efforts reinforced their belief that strong communities come from collaboration, resilience, and practical leadership.

 PRIORITIES FOR ASHEVILLE

 Asheville is growing and facing real challenges.
-Our city needs thoughtful leadership that focuses on practical solutions and long-term resilience.
+Our city needs thoughtful leadership focused on practical solutions and long-term resilience.

 Housing & Affordability

-Asheville must address housing challenges with thoughtful planning that supports residents while allowing the city to grow responsibly.
+Asheville must address housing challenges with thoughtful planning.
+That planning should support residents while allowing the city to grow responsibly.

 Economic Opportunity